 I know it’s hard.
 Don’t do it.
 You can do that stuff later, and you will.
 When you’re writing your draft, focus on doing just that.
 Write the draft.
 Don’t worry if your phrasing is crappy and your sentence structure is terrible.

 Why?
 Not many folks realize that writing and editing are quite different skills and require a different frame of mind.
 Constantly looking back and editing your writing as you go distracts you from the process of writing and slows you down, without accomplishing anything.

 As the great Ernest Hemingway once said, “The first draft of anything is shit.”
 It’s true.
 A first draft is just that—a first draft.
-It isn’t supposed to be good—it’s a first draft!
+It isn’t supposed to be good—it’s the first draft!
 The process of revision that you’ll go through later is what polishes the draft into a gleaming piece of prose that will wow your audience and book you solid for the next 6 months.

 5. Eliminate distractions

 This one can be applied to almost any discipline.
 If you want to do something both quickly and properly, you need to focus.
 Find a quiet spot, get comfortable, and—dare I say it—turn off your phone for a while.